crees-bree/Barkada-Budget-Calculator/README.md

 # Barkada-Budget-Calculator
 ## Announcements
-Barkada Budget Calculator Pre-Release Version 0.1.0-Alpha is currently on works!
-Please stay tuned for its release!
+Barkada Budget Calculator Pre-Release Version 0.1.0-Alpha will not be released until further notice.
+This is due to the developers' struggle in packaging the program into a Windows installer.
+Rest assured that this project will not be abandoned and will be picked up by one of us to package this version as well as contributing more developments into BBC some time in the future.

 ## Description
 **Barkada Budget Calculator (BBC)** is a **money- and budget- tracking console-based program** on Windows that aids in easy money tracking and management.